antonio-pedro99/powfu_file_organizer/README.md

 # powfu_file_organizer

-This an utility script to help users organize their files without stress.
+This is a utility script to help users organize their files without stress.
 It goes through a folder and check all files and organize them by type (extension).

 ## Requirements: